WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 ## N things of complexity (components)

 - UI Design
   - Creating a Interface that is both appealing to look at and easy to use for the end user.
-We will be creating cross platform (works on both Android and iOS) Mobile Application for the Frontend portion of our system.
+We will be using Unity to develop a parkour map with various styles of platforms and map designs.

 - Backend
   - We will create a Server for our Frontend to communicate with.
 The Server will query the Database to fetch all the data that is required for our users to interact with the system.

 - Data Storage
   - We will setup a Database using PostgreSQL to persistently store all of the data that our system utilizes, including the user data and other system data as well.